Finch: Benchmarking Finance & Accounting across Spreadsheet-Centric Enterprise Workflows: Conclusion

 \section{Conclusion}

 We introduced \textsc{Finch}, a new benchmark for real-world F\&A enterprise workflows. \textsc{Finch} combines workflows induced from enterprise email threads, version histories of spreadsheets, and high-quality financial artifacts with rigorous expert annotation and a calibrated LLM-as-judge framework, enabling systematic evaluation of agents on diverse workflows that operate over large, messy, and multimodal enterprise artifacts and require long-horizon, spreadsheet-centric reasoning.
-Our experiments show that even the strongest frontier systems pass fewer than 40\% of workflows after spending 48 hours on the benchmark, revealing a substantial gap between current AI capabilities and the demands of real enterprise practice.
+Our experiments show that even the strongest frontier systems pass fewer than 50\% of workflows after spending 16.8 minutes per workflow, revealing a substantial gap between current AI capabilities and the demands of real enterprise practice.
 We hope \textsc{Finch} will serve as a foundation for developing agents to tackle real, messy and long-horizon professional work.